AidanRoo/Advanced_KDB/README.md

 You can sanity check the records have been opened by:
 - Opening a q terminal
 - h:hopen 5013
-- h"select from trade where sym=`PY"
+- h"select from trade where sym=`PYTH"

 2) Java
 To run the API:
 Make sure the relevant processes are up; tickerplant and TAQ RDB